top of page

 [28]When therefore I have performed this, and have sealed to them this fruit, I will come by you into Spain.

-• Paul exhorted the Churches to pay to whom it is due in the Church and it was in reference to the ministers of Alahayim.
+• Paul exhorted the Churches in reference to the ministers of Alahayim to pay to whom it is due in the Church:

 Rom 13:1